Gaia-G/SPeDaC-corpora/README.md

 To download the datasets you have to sign an agreement of ethical research purposes.
 You can find the agreement doc in this repository.

-Once the corresponding license agreement is signed, you have to send it to [THE AUTHORS] at: [EMAIL OF THE AUTHORS].
+Once the corresponding license agreement is signed, you have to send it to the authors at: gaia.gambarelli2@unibo.it.

 Subject: [SPeDaC download]